-I think the children did enjoy meeting Santa At Center Parcs.
+I think the children did enjoy meeting Santa at Center Parcs.
 They were also given lovely gifts to take home.
 Little E was given a wooden puzzle and Ethan had a bowling game.

-I think the rain and Ethan’s meltdown through us adults off a bit.
+I think the rain and Ethan’s meltdown threw us adults off a bit.
 Now that we know how it all works I would book to meet Santa again if we get to visit a Winter Wonderland weekend again.